-The selected 18 LSGIs incurred Rs.4.76 crore only which is 30 per cent of the project cost.
 The poor utilisation of fund is an indication that the LSGIs were not showing adequate interest in the implementation of the scheme.

 3.4.6 Diversion of fund

 3.4.6.1 Diversion of Asraya fund to VAMBAY scheme

 Out of Rs1.13 crore received by Koyilandy Municipality during 2004-05 for execution of the project, expenditure of only Rs.
 24 lakh was incurred upto 31.03.2008.
 The Municipality diverted (June 2005) an amount of Rs.
 3 lakh from plan funds earmarked for the Asraya project towards remittance of municipal share of the VAMBAY scheme in violation of the guidelines.